hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Hybrid

-Like Waybar, [Hybrid](https://github.com/vars1ty/HybridBar) is a GTK status bar mainly focused for wlroots compositors.
+Like Waybar, [Hybrid](https://github.com/vars1ty/HybridBar) is a GTK status bar mainly focused on wlroots compositors.

-You can install it from the AUR by the name `hybrid-bar`.
+You can install it by installing `hybrid-bar` from the AUR.

 ### Configuration